Chelmsley Wood: Transport

 National Express West Midlands operate a number of buses in and around the Chelmsley Wood area.
 Chelmsley Wood shopping centre has a bus interchange which hosts buses that go to and from Birmingham city centre, Solihull town centre, Coleshill, Warwickshire, Sutton Coldfield and Birmingham Airport.
 In Summer 2017, National Express West Midlands extensively rerouted and retimed all of their bus routes that run to/from Chelmsley Wood.

-The closest railway station is at Marston Green which is about a mile (1.75 km) from Chelmsley Wood Shopping Centre.
+The closest railway station is Marston Green, which is about a mile (1.75 km) from Chelmsley Wood Shopping Centre.
 From there, there are trains to Coventry, Birmingham Airport, Birmingham City Centre and The National Exhibition Centre.

-Leisure
+Sport and leisure

 North Solihull Sports Centre is the largest and most used sports centre in Chelmsley Wood and its surrounding areas.
 It hosts two swimming pools, a sports hall, a fitness suite, studio, crèche and café bar.
 It also hosts an outdoor running track, and an astroturf pitch.

-Sports teams

 Chelmsley Wood is represented in association football by Chelmsley Town, who currently compete in the and play at Pack Meadow in nearby Coleshill.

 Recent development

 The town had for decades had a negative reputation due to being associated with anti-social behaviour and crime, although the town has been relatively successful compared to other similar estates across England.

-The town is currently undergoing the biggest redevelopment project in its history.
+As of 2016, the town is undergoing the biggest redevelopment project in its history.